 The Algebra and Logic seminar is a research and learning seminar organized by the algebra and logic research group of the Department of Mathematics at the University of Colorado at Boulder.
 The scope of the seminar includes all topics with links to algebra, logic, or their applications, like general algebra, logic, model theory, category theory, set theory, set-theoretic topology, or theoretical computer science.
 If you have questions regarding this seminar, please contact Keith Kearnes or Peter Mayr.

-This is joint work with Michael Pinsker, Jakub Rydval and Christoph Spiess.
+This is joint work with Manuel Bodirsky and Paolo Marimon.